tjFogarty/tj-ie/src/site/posts/draft-js-mentions-plugin-scrolling.md

 - react
 ---

-A good while back I had to solve an issue where we were using the {% external-link "https://www.draft-js-plugins.com/plugin/mention", "Mention plugin for DraftJS" %}.
+A good while back I had to solve an issue where we were using the [Mention plugin for DraftJS](https://www.draft-js-plugins.com/plugin/mention).

 We wanted to have a longer list of mention suggestions, and manage the overflow by letting the user scroll the list.
 This idea itself isn't a big issue, but what if you were using the keyboard to navigate?